shotgunsoftware/developer.shotgunsoftware.com/docs/en/quick-answers/developing/toolkit-core-event-daemon.md

 - `import sgtk` won't do anything since Python sees it's already imported sgtk
 - instantiate a Toolkit instance with this core API and perform some action(s)
 - This will cause errors since the Toolkit core is for a different Project (A) than the Project (B) you're trying to perform actions on.

-## The Solution
+## The solution

-In a general, the example below shows you how you can import the correct version of the sgtk core in a script or plugin when a different version of the module may have already been imported.
+The example below shows you how you can import the correct version of the sgtk core in a script or plugin when a different version of the module may have already been imported.
 The original import is unloaded and removed from memory in Python so the new instance of the module can be imported and used successfully.

 ```
 """